 What are the results from five years of trying to solve planners' problems?
 More than just AB 2038 and the other related bills, the less tangible result promises a bigger role for planners in Sacramento.
-The American Planning Association has emerged as a legislative player in the game of making land use laws.
+The American Planning Asssociation has emerged as a legislative player in the game of making land use laws.
 Through the Cortese bill, APA has educated planning professionals about the legislative process and has taught lobbyists what the planning statutes really say.
 Both types of schooling will pay off in the future as more legislatively sophisticated planners will be available to work on other bills.
 Similarly, developer and real estate advocates have learned a lot more about how the planning statutes fit together.
 The immediate product is political credibility in Sacramento for APA.
 Perhaps the most important currency in circulation in the Capitol is a reputation for reliability.
 Planners, not land use litigation attorneys and trade association lobbyists, now have legitimacy on land use bills.
-AB 2038 has earned this for APA.
+B 2038 has earned this for APA turned aside.
+The planning process has been pruned of unnecessary formalities, leaving a trimmer statute capable of withstanding criticism.
+This unburdened law may not lead to more land use litigation, but that was never the planners' goal in AB 2038.
+The goal of restoring vigor to the state's laws on local planning was met.
+The format has changed, but the content remains intact.